 The popular marketing concept was originally presented in full in a book called, Becoming Your Own Banker: The Infinite Banking Concept (now called "Unlock the Infinite Banking Concept"), by R. Nelson Nash.
 It is still the best source for understanding the original concept and how it was implemented when Nash first created it.
 A competing book called, The Bank On Yourself Revolution: Fire Your Banker, Bypass Wall Street, and Take Control of Your Own Financial Future, by Pamela Yellen, promises to teach you an "enhanced" version of this concept.
 It is more conceptual than Nash's book, with fewer "by the numbers" examples.

 Shortly before his death, Franklin had his will amended to include a provision for a 200-year insurance policy that would be used to help apprentices (and later, entrepreneurs) get their ideas off the ground.
 The insurance policy allowed apprentices to borrow money from the insurance fund at 5% interest.
 Over time, the fund would continue to make loans to many thousands of individuals and would eventually be used to fund city beautification and infrastructure projects for the cities of Philadelphia and Boston.

-This idea of "infinite banking", using an insurance policy that would last for several hundred years, making countless loans to those in need and being continually refueled by borrowers, actually worked.
+This idea of using an insurance policy that would last for several hundred years, making countless loans to those in need and being continually refueled by borrowers, actually worked.

 Others tried similar ideas, with varying degrees of success.

 In the late 1800s and early 1900s, John Wanamaker——the pioneer of the modern department store——popularized the idea of using whole life insurance, specifically, as a form of credit that one could borrow against to start and grow a business.
 At the time, many of his peers thought he was crazy for insisting on carrying minimal to no debt and for wanting to manage his own money and self-finance his business.